-Successful candidates will complete a total of 105 hours of MDiv and MBA work.
+Successful candidates will complete a total of 106 hours of MDiv and MBA work.
 The MDiv program incorporates 12 hours of MBA course work into the ninety (90) hour MDiv degree.
-The Master of Business Administration incorporates up to nine (9) hours of MDiv credit into the thirty-six (36) hour MBA program.
-A full-time student could expect to finish the two degrees in four years of study.
+The Master of Business Administration incorporates up to nine (9) hours of MDiv credit into the thirty-seven (37) hour MBA program.
+A full-time student could expect to finish the two degrees in a minimum of four years of study.
 Students may complete and earn the two degrees concurrently or may extend the time required to complete the second degree.